64kramsystem/personal_notes/linux_tools.md

 #
 find . -name *.log.gz | xargs -I {} gpg -r phony@recipient.com [--output {}.xxx] --encrypt {}
 ```

+### Key servers

+Key servers are surprisingly terrible (timeouts, usability, correct practices...).

+**IMPORTANT**: once a key has been published, the master key is required in order to replace an existing public key; without it, nothing can be done, aside waiting for the expiry.

+The best choice is [The HKPS pool](http://hkps.pool.sks-keyservers.net/) (see [Stack Overflow](https://superuser.com/a/228033)).

+When searching keys in servers via fingerprint, the prefix `0x` must be added.

 ## Formatting tools